Nachhaltige Ziegelproduktion und energieeffizientes Kochen für vulnerable Haushalte in Yambio / Südsudan

 Effiziente Kochstellen gegen Abholzung und Emissionen

 Drei Milliarden Menschen in ländlichen Gebieten der Entwicklungsländer sind auf Biomasse angewiesen, oft ohne Zugang zu effizienten Kochstellen.
 Dies fördert Armut, Krankheiten und Ungleichheit.
 Jährlich werden weltweit über eine Milliarde Tonnen Biomasse, vor allem für traditionelles Kochen und Heizen, genutzt.
-In Äthiopien decken über 90 % der Energie Biomasse, wobei 98 % der ländlichen Haushalte Brennholz und Holzkohle nutzen.
+In Äthiopien werden über 90 % des Energiebedarfs durch Biomasse gedeckt, wobei 98 % der ländlichen Haushalte Brennholz und Holzkohle nutzen.
 Die hohe Nachfrage führt in vielen afrikanischen Regionen zu Abholzung.
 Ein Projekt zur Reduktion des Brennholzverbrauchs senkt den Holzbedarf und die CO₂-Emissionen.
-Das Vorgängerprojekt GREEN-RE sparte in fünf Jahren über 29.000 Tonnen CO₂.
+Das Vorgängerprojekt GREEN-RE sparte in fünf Jahren über 29.000 Tonnen CO₂ ein.

 Nachhaltige Landnutzung für Ernährungssicherheit